fren

 Full price: €12

-Reduced rate for: children from 8 – 18 years, students, job seekers, persons with disabilities, large family card, Deux-Vallées residents, holders of the Pass Éducation.
+Reduced rate for: children from 8 – 18 years, students, job seekers, persons with disabilities, large family card, residents of CC2V, Pass Éducation holders.

-Free for: holders of the Culture, Icom, and Press cards, Aica members, Maison des Artistes card, resident of the Cité des Arts, asylum seekers and refuges.
+Free for: holders of the Culture, CEA, Icom, Tram, and Press cards, Aica members, Maison des Artistes card, resident of the Cité des Arts, asylum seekers and refugees.

 The space can be privatized and private visits made on request by contacting the association.